chrismile/LineVis/README.md

 the folder `Data/LineDataSets/` (unless they are global, like `C:/path/file.dat` or `/path/file.dat`).

 Supported formats currently are:
-- .obj, .ncf (NetCDF format), and the custom .binlines format for flow lines and ribbons.
+- .obj, .nc (NetCDF format), and the custom .binlines format for flow lines and ribbons.
 - .dat files for principal stress lines (PSLs), stress ribbons and hyperstreamlines.

 The format of the .obj files is expected to be as follows.